 Welcome to my site.
 Previously my most popular blog post was: Best Philip K Dick Novel.
 Philip K Dick: what can one say about him?
 He was a fine writer; there was a sense of uncertainty surrounding what he would come up with next.
 Watching others pirouette around his work is somehow… predictable.
 I stopped collecting when the clowns at the top of the SF tree started to deify him.

-My top slow burner blog post is Writing Theory: Aristotle and Plato’s Contribution.
+My slow burner Writing Theory: Aristotle and Plato’s Contribution, has worked its way back to the top.
 As part of understanding the process of writing I decided to go back in time to one of the first analytical works: Aristotle’s Poetics.
 I made notes.
 For my own convenience I stuck them on the net.
 Page hits told me I ought to dress them up for visitors as they were just notes.

 The next slow burner is Quattro Pro (by Borland).
 Quattro came out back in the late 1980s, when PCs ran MS-DOS on an amazing 640kb of RAM.
 It was innovative and I became a power-user –I’m a spreadsheet Junkie.
 There are still folks curious about it so I cranked up my DOS version in DOSbox.